Select Page

 Priced at €149, Moza’s ES steering wheel offers excellent value for money, far superior to the competition.
 You can easily fork out no less than €200 for a steering wheel using premium materials, and add another €80 – €100 for a metal QR.
 At Moza, you get it all for almost half the price.

 Honestly, I don’t have much more to say about this steering wheel, other than: buy it without the slightest hesitation!
 Sure, you don’t get magnetic paddles on the back, and there’s a bit of plastic here and there, and it’s not compatible with all Moza bases.
-But if you’re going to shop at this price level, you’re certainly not going to buy an R16 or R21 for your rig, and this steering wheel is compatible with virtually all other Moza bases.
+But if you want to shop at this price level, you’re certainly not going to buy an R16 or R21 for your rig, and this steering wheel is compatible with virtually all other Moza bases.

 Similar articles